Page cover

 Additional Options Before Completion

-Before finalising all stages, selecting a product from the Production Batches list and clicking the three dots on the right side of the page will open an additional menu.
+Before finalising all stages, selecting a product from the Production Batches list and clicking the 3 dots on the top right will open an additional menu.

 Save Stage